mjh2901/mikehathaway.com/_posts/2023-09-09-cruise-day-bag.md

 ![tumbler.png]({{site.baseurl}}/assets/img/posts/travel/tumbler.png)

 I carry a 26 oz Yeti Rambler with the straw cap.
 Its a little larger than a normal water bottle but once filled with ice stays cold all day.
 I like to fill mine completely with ice in the morning then add water right before stepping off the ship.
 I attach the bottle with a [Molle bottle holder](https://www.amazon.com/WICKTICK-Adjustable-Tactical-Outdoor-Backpack/dp/B0C4KM31CZ/ref=sr_1_54?crid=2MXY3HGIXG51Z&keywords=tactical%2Bbottle%2Bholder&qid=1694402561&sprefix=tactical%2Bbottle%2Bholder%2Caps%2C186&sr=8-54&th=1).
-I use a my water bottle on ship filling it with Ice tea or water.
+I use my water bottle on the ship filling it with Ice tea or Water.

 If you want to go cheap you can use [silicon bottle holders](https://www.amazon.com/Silicone-Carrier-Keychain-Outdoor-Activities/dp/B07W1NQQKD/ref=sr_1_3?crid=1FKWXAQHRSLH&keywords=rubber+lanyard+bottle+holder&qid=1694402641&sprefix=rubber+lanyard+bottle+hold%2Caps%2C157&sr=8-3) that attach to your bag and hold any water bottle.